sephii/taxi/README.rst

 ============

 The main prerequesite for Taxi to work is to have python installed, you don't need anything else.
-Taxi has been tested on Python 2.6.6 and I don't know if it works on other versions, so feedback is welcome.
+Taxi works and is tested on Python 2.7 and 3.4.

 The easiest way to install taxi is by using ``pip``.
 This will fetch the latest stable version and install it on your system (this can also be used to upgrade